zzMiao123/zzMiao123.github.io/_pages/about.md

 <br>

 # 🎸 Hobbies
-While working hard and efficiently, I also prioritize nurturing both my body and mind.
+While working diligently and efficiently, I also make it a priority to nurture both my body and mind.

 <br>
 <div style="text-align: center;">